 - showcasing achievements (summative evidence of growth, awards, contract renewal, promotion, tenure)

 Developing a teaching portfolio can be an organic process, carried out over time.

 A teaching portfolio allows you to:

-- Justify to yourself and others the reasons why you teach the way you do.
+- explain to yourself and others the reasons for the ways you teach

 When developing your teaching portfolio, reflect on these questions:

 - Why do you teach?